Twitter Account Locked for Suspicious Activity: Best way to Solve It in 2025

 Twitter usually sends a password reset link to your registered email.
 Follow the link and create a new, strong password.

-You may also need to verify your identity by entering a code sent to your phone or confirming your email.
+You will typically need to use two-factor identification to also verify your identity; you will receive a code sent to your phone or email to confirm.

 Make sure you’re using a secure, familiar device, as logging in from unknown devices can trigger another lock.